Maxi1324/DeepLearningInANutshell/README.md

 We know, that a smaller network would work to, but for educational resosons, we used a bigger network.

+## Installation
+There is a release with a zip file.
+In the Zip file is the source code and the Python virtual envioment.<br> If you are on windows, you can simply run the 00Start.ps1 powershell script.

 ## What did we learn?